What Trump Has Done With Medicare So Far

 The Administration gives DOGE the green light

 In the early days of his administration, President Trump signed an executive order creating the Department of Government Efficiency (DOGE) and made Elon Musk a “special government employee.”
-His role appears now to focus on federal technology and personnel in its goal to cut government spending, waste and fraud, and optimize the workforce.
+So far, DOGE has taken charge of the Medicare enrollment system to modernize it and reduce costs after previous contractors failed to deliver results.

-Earlier this month, Musk said he believes Medicare payment systems are where “the big money fraud is happening.”
-Republicans in the House are poised to slash Medicare funds, despite concern from more moderate members.
-Under DOGE’s federal restructuring, many probationary employees were fired at the Centers for Medicare and Medicaid Services (CMS), the parent company for Medicare and Medicaid.
+Earlier in March, Musk said he believes Medicare payment systems are where “the big money fraud is happening.”
+Under DOGE’s federal restructuring, many probationary employees were fired at the Centers for Medicare and Medicaid Services (CMS), which houses Medicare and Medicaid.

 Read: What You Need to Know About Elon Musk's DOGE's Access to Medicare Systems

-The new continuing resolution, CR, funding bill by House Republicans would maintain current federal spending levels through September 30, and have ongoing implications for those who receive Medicaid and Medicare.
-The bill will guarantee no disruptions in benefits.
-It would also postpone scheduled reductions to the Medicaid Disproportionate Share Hospital program, allowing low-income hospital providers to continue receiving support and extend services including telehealth, which was poised to end on March 31.
-The bill would also maintain full funding for veterans and their health care services and benefits.
+The Senate approved a House-passed spending bill that would maintain current federal spending levels through September 30, and have ongoing implications for those who receive Medicaid and Medicare.
+The bill guarantees no disruptions in benefits.
+It also postpones scheduled reductions to the Medicaid Disproportionate Share Hospital program, allowing low-income hospital providers to continue receiving support and extended services, including telehealth, which was initially poised to end on March 31.
+The bill also maintains full funding for veterans and their health care services and benefits.

 Read: On Medicare and Need Telehealth?
 You Have Three More Months to Use These Services